September 14 2023

 Now, we’re going to dive deeper into the exact disadvantages of voice biometrics.
 We’ll then explore face biometrics as an alternative authentication method – one that offers enhanced security against the evolving threat landscape while delivering a seamless user experience.

-Financial institutions have sought to meet demand for end-to-end, convenient digital experiences in their wealth management and private banking organizations.
+Financial institutions have sought to meet the demand for end-to-end, convenient digital experiences in their wealth management and private banking organizations.
 This has involved a pivot towards remote onboarding, investing, and customer service.

-Voice biometric technology has proven to be unreliable with increasingly advanced, effective, and accessible synthetic audio – voice cloning attacks are rampant.
+Voice biometric technology has proven to be unreliable with increasingly advanced, effective, and accessible synthetic audio: voice cloning attacks are rampant.
 Voice biometrics has also come under fire for failing to meet performance and accessibility expectations.

 Let’s break down the key issues with voice authentication: